MarcoSteinke/Simple-Dependency-Injection-In-Javascript/README.md

 # Simple-Dependency-Injection-In-Javascript
-Very basic implementation of a Spring-oriented attempt of dependency injection, ported to Javascript
+Very basic implementation of a Spring-oriented (and also Google Guava) attempt of dependency injection, ported to Javascript

 ```javascript
 // initialize an application context